khanhtran-cse/lenovo-ideapad-l340-hackintosh/install-log.md

 ## Fix bug log

+### Mar 2020
+Change from VoodooTSSync.kext to CpuTscSync.kext and set boot flag darkwake=0 to fix crash while long sleep.

 ### Mar 19 2020

 I known how to implement Quiet After Typing.
 The trackpad works as expect.